vgarmy/product-list-with-cart-main/README.md

 ### What I learned

-i lerad alot about React.
+i learned alot about React.

 ### Continued development

-More focus on React and Javasript
+More focus on React and Javascript

 ## Author